JoplinDave/joplin-plugin-embeddedtags/README.md

 You can (dependant upon your settings) -

 - Select an existing tag already attached to your note (most common use)
-- Select a global tag that is not already attached to your note
+- Select a global tag that is not already attached to your note (but may be attached to other notes)
 - Create a new embedded tag
-- If you've selected a global tag, or created a new tag, you can attach the embedded tag to the note as a note tag
+- If you've selected a global tag, or created a new tag, you can attach the embedded tag to the note
 - Select a highlight colour
 - Choose to immediately apply the embedded tag to the section.